jf-xia/laradmin/Document.md

 1. A user Jack registers a new account.
 2. Jack logs in with his email and password.
 3. administrator (Account: admin@admin.com; Password: 11111111) attach a admin role to the user Jack ![rbac](doc/rbac.png)
-4. Jack is a administrator now, and he can access Page and RBAC Management after he got administrator role
+4. Jack is a administrator now, and he can access Page and Role Management after he got administrator role
 5. Jack create a new table tasks by phpMyAdmin
    1. `id` int unsigned NOT NULL AUTO_INCREMENT,
    2. `title` varchar(255),